 The sky is alight with a dizzying array of fire all set to a score by a local band in Edinburgh.
 It is by all means one of the best shows either of us have ever seen.
 You don’t need to take our word for it, just watch the video below.

-Tips for going to Edinburgh’s Hogmanay
+Tips for Enjoying New Year’s Eve at Edinburgh’s Hogmanay

 - Book your tickets in advance.
 The most desirable tickets such as the Ceilidh, Concert, and Hogmanay HQ sell out almost every year.
 Keep up to date with the Edinburgh Festivals website!

 - Grab a meal before the festivities start.
 If you’re looking for some great food we’ve been to some of Edinburgh’s best restaurants.
-You can find food stalls in the street party, but it’s very limited and long lines.
+You can find food stalls in the street party, but it’s very limited, and long lines.

 - Most importantly – HAVE FUN!